This article was reviewed and updated on June 22, 2020

 Take charge of your financial health today with a FREE Nav account.
 We'll protect and monitor your personal and business credit, so when it comes time to find financing you're prepared on all fronts.Sign up now

-How Accounts Receivable Factoring Could Be the Answer
+How Factoring Accounts Receivable Could be the Answer

 400 Years of Factoring

+Factoring has been around for a long time.
 The concept of “receivable factoring” has been going on in the United States since the 1600s, when various colonists sought individuals to advance payments on raw materials that were being shipped to England.

 Just about any business that offers payment terms to their clients could benefit from factoring.
 This includes the more well-known clients of factoring companies, including companies in industries such as: